jonlamb-gh/solox-amp-rust/README.md

 ## Building

+** REQUIRES a cargo-fel4 that doesn't overwrite the root-task.rs **

 Note that the L2 cache memory is currently defined as OCRAM for the M4 core.

 Modify U-boot environment: